10-3-pursuit/many-to-many-server-songs-playlists/README.md

 What is important to remember is:

-In order to retrieve all the songs in a playlist OR all the playlists in which a song is included, you must SELECT FROM the `playlistSongs` table and JOIN ON the other two tables based on their ids.
+In order to retrieve **all the songs in a playlist** or **all the playlists in which a song is included**, you must SELECT FROM the `playlistSongs` table and JOIN ON the other two tables based on their ids.
 This gives you access to all of the information that connects every song and playlist.
 See the `getAllSongPlaylists` function in `queries/songs.js` and the `songsFromPlaylist` function in the `queries/playlists.js`

 In order to add to a playlist, you simply INSERT INTO the playlistSongs table, the playlist_id for the playlist you are referring to and the song_id for the song you are adding.
 See `db/seed.sql` for the seeding of the lookup table to see how we add the songs to a playlist.